jnun/5daydocs/work/tasks/backlog/37-create-bitbucket-pipelines-config.md

-# Create Bitbucket Pipelines Configuration
+# Task 37: Create Bitbucket Pipelines Configuration

 ## Problem
 When users select "Bitbucket with Jira" in setup.sh, no Bitbucket-specific files are created.
 Need to create bitbucket-pipelines.yml and related configuration.